Theudebert I: Gothic War

-After relations between the Frankish kings had settled down, Theudebert found himself embroiled in the Gothic War started when the Byzantine Emperor Justinian I attempted to subdue the Ostrogoths in Italy.
-Justinian saw Theudebert as an ideal ally: Austrasian lands flanked the Ostrogoths in northern Italy.
-The emperor paid Theudebert handsomely for his assistance, but Theudebert proved an untrustworthy ally.
-The Frankish armies saw the Italian conflict as an opportunity for plunder and a chance to exert their own claims to northern Italy.
-In the event the Byzantines were forced to fight the Franks as much as the Ostrogoths.
+After relations between the Frankish kings had settled down, Theudebert found himself embroiled in the Gothic War, which began when the Byzantine Emperor Justinian I attempted to subdue the Ostrogoths in Italy.
+Justinian saw Theudebert as an ally in keeping the Ostrogoths divided between the Franks and the Byzantines.
+Justinian paid for his assistance, but Theudebert proved an untrustworthy ally.
+The Frankish armies saw the Italian conflict as an opportunity to exert their own claims to northern Italy.